Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 This tends to be the implicit assumption in binary classification, i.e. that predicting default implies giving loans to those predicted not to default (and that those individuals would accept).
 For example, binary classification might consider thresholds $D = \mathbb{I}[\hat R > \frac 12]$, when $\hat R$ is a probabilistic risk score, $\hat R \in [0,1].$

-A popular tool is to use ideas from \textit{regression discontinuity design} to leverage the deployment of a predictive algorithm for the purposes of evaluating the causal impacts of that decision.\footnote{A closely related design is the \textit{tie-breaking design}: capacity constraints that might result in randomization at the final threshold of eligibility.
-For example, \citet{smith2002threat} is an early use of this design to evaluate the impacts of ``profiling" unemployment insurance seekers by their risk of lengthy unemployment spells and targeting them for mandatory re-employment services. } Although typical regression discontinuity designs consider a cutoff on a one-dimensional ``running-variable" (i.e. individual receives treatment when the ``running-variable", a score, is greater than some value), machine-learning based algorithms generate high-dimensional decision boundaries.
-RDDs work by contending that individuals right ``above" or ``below" treatment have quite similar characteristics, and therefore differences in outcomes can be attributable only to the difference in treatment (rather than differences in characteristics).
-The typical setup for an RDD posits that an individual crossing the threshold exactly receives treatment, which corresponds to assuming that algorithmic classifiers or risk scores determine decisions; however it can require additional data collection to record prior predicted risk scores \citep{perdomo2023difficult,gallo2024effectiveness,cowgill2018impact}.
+A popular tool is to use ideas from \textit{regression discontinuity design} to leverage the deployment of a predictive algorithm for the purposes of evaluating the causal impacts of that decision \citep{perdomo2023difficult,gallo2024effectiveness,cowgill2018impact}.\footnote{A closely related design is the \textit{tie-breaking design}: capacity constraints that might result in randomization at the final threshold of eligibility.
+For example, \citet{smith2002threat} is an early use of this design to evaluate the impacts of ``profiling" unemployment insurance seekers by their risk of lengthy unemployment spells and targeting them for mandatory re-employment services. }

-It is rarely the case that predictive risk models themselves impact final outcomes since they often only inform decisions, as in the case of algorithmic decision support.
-When they do not determine decisions, there is an analogous notion of ``fuzzy RDDs".
+Since predictive risk models rarely themselves impact final outcomes, since they often only inform decisions, ``fuzzy RDDs" are typically more appropriate.
 Although RDDs are generally compelling, causal effects are only defined locally for individuals with covariates right at the threshold.

 \paragraph{Observational analysis of $R$ as a treatment introduces overlap issues.}

 When ADS informs decisions without dictating them, conceptual and technical challenges arise in formalizing: \textit{what is the causal effect of a prediction model?}.
 A key challenge is that probabilistic risk predictions are often deterministic functions of covariates, i.e. $\hat R = f(X),$ for some function $f$ such as logistic regression, a decision tree, etc. Therefore considering $\hat R$ as a treatment violates the overlap assumption: causal inference requires some randomness in treatment assignment, to be able to generate counterfactual contrasts of similar individuals who nonetheless receive different treatments.
 See \citet{mendler2022anticipating} for further discussion of the challenges of direct causal effects of $R=f(X)$ on $Y$.
 Some approaches use robustness around model predictions: \citet{ben2021safe,zhang2022safe}, in the face of violations of overlap, consider robust extrapolation based on structural and shape assumptions (i.e, Lipschitzness or other smoothness assumptions) for evaluating optimal treatment allocation without randomized (or quasi-randomized) assignment.